canonical/certification-docs/Self-Test_Guide-16.04.rst

 The requirements for running the tests for a server are minimal.
 Ensure that you have:

--  A writable USB stick with enough free space (> 256MB).
-It must contain a *single partition* with a *writable FAT* filesystem on it.
-If you need to test more than one computer then *bring one USB stick per system*.
+-  Writable USB sticks with enough free space (> 256MB).
+Each stick must contain a *single partition* with a *writable FAT* filesystem on it.
    Note that a USB stick with multiple partitions may cause problems, so if necessary you should repartitition your device to have a single partition.
+Modern computers typically provide both USB 2 and USB 3 ports, which are tested separately.
+Thus, you're likely to need two USB sticks per computer, at least one of which must be a USB 3 device.
+If you need to test more than one computer then *bring enough USB sticks to test all the systems*.

 -  A data CD with some files written to it.
 This is required to test the system's optical drive read capabilities.
 Note that a movie DVD or an